Johnson Brothers

 Johnson Brothers was a British tableware manufacturer and exporter that was noted for its early introduction of "semi-porcelain" tableware.
 It was among the most successful Staffordshire potteries which produced tableware, much of it exported to the United States, from the 1890s through to the 1960s.
 They were also important manufacturers of large bathroom ceramics.
 Some of its designs, such as "Eternal Beau", "Dawn", "Old Britain Castles" and "Historic America", achieved widespread popularity and are still collected today.
 The company's success was due in part to its ability to identify and follow trends that appealed to its customers in the United States, and in part to the high quality of its designs, produced by skilled artists.

 Founded in 1883, from 1968 to 2015 it operated as a part of the Wedgwood Group.
 However, after the Wedgwood Group was acquired by Fiskars in 2015, the production of Johnson Brothers was discontinued.

 Origins (1883–1888)

 The company's name derives from the names of the company's founders.
 The four original "Johnson Brothers" were Alfred, Frederick, Henry and Robert.
-Their father married the daughter of a master potter, Alfred Meakin.
+Their father married the daughter of a master potter, James Meakin.
 In 1883, Alfred and Frederick Johnson began production at a defunct pottery, known as the Charles Street Works, that they had purchased at a bankruptcy sale in Hanley, Stoke-on-Trent.
 At first, they specialised in the manufacture of durable earthenware, which they called "White Granite".
 The success of this venture led to rapid expansion.
 In 1888, the Rev. Henry Johnson joined them, followed ten years later by a fourth brother, Robert Johnson.